titanknis/nixos/README.md

 # NixOS Configuration

-This repository contains my NixOS configuration files organized for a custom setup, leveraging Nix and its flakes feature.
-The structure is designed for easy management and deployment of system settings, packages, and services.
+This repository contains my personal NixOS configuration, built with Nix flakes.
+Each part is neatly organized to make managing and deploying system settings, packages, and services simple and flexible.
+The setup is designed to be modular, so you can easily tweak or extend it to fit your needs.

 ## Directory Structure